 The Master of Science in Applied Computer Science offers students with strong undergraduate background in a technical computing discipline an opportunity to increase their technical expertise and to complement that expertise with fundamental business concepts related specifically to information technology.
-By increasing students' knowledge in high demand areas, such as network security, web services, intelligent systems, human-computer interaction, component-based software engineering, and data warehousing, graduates of this program will be well-prepared to succeed in a very competitive job market.
+By increasing students' knowledge in high demand areas, such as network security, web services, software development on multiple platforms, human-computer interaction, mobile computing, and data warehousing, graduates of this program will be well-prepared to succeed in a very competitive job market.
 A year-long, six-credit hour Master's Project will give students an opportunity to apply their knowledge.
 Graduates of this program will:

 Full-time students with no deficiencies can expect to complete this program in two academic years.